CS480UIC/dbs-forager/documentation/glossary.md

 ## Entity Name : receiver
 Synonyms : Receipient, Beneficiary <br />
-Description : Donor is a user who donates food to a receiver.
+Description : Receiver is a user who receives food from the donor.

 ## Relationship